SABS-R3-Epidemiology/rEpiabm/README.md

 1. Go to [EpiGeoPop](https://github.com/SABS-R3-Epidemiology/EpiGeoPop) repository and follow the instructions to extract a csv file of your required region.

+> [!NOTE]
-**NB:** The json file which you amend to put the name your country also needs the proportion of households with 1 individual, 2 individuals, 3 individuals... upto 10 individuals.
+> The json file which you amend to put the name your country also needs the proportion of households with 1 individual, 2 individuals, 3 individuals... upto 10 individuals.
 This information is usually found using census data (or equivalent) for your region.
 Amend the json file as described [in this Jupyter notebook](./walk_through/detailed_example.ipynb).

-2. Copy the extracted file to the new folder data/<your_country>/inputs
+2. Copy the extracted file to the new folder `data/<your_country>/inputs`

+> [!CAUTION]
-**NB:** At the time of writing, the tool did not extract the data successfully.
+> At the time of writing, the tool did not extract the data successfully.
 Please follow the instructions [in this Jupyter notebook](./walk_through/detailed_example.ipynb).

 In summary, the spatial structure for a region is generated using EpiGeoPop.
 This tool exports into a csv file the number of households, places, and individuals for each microcell.
-It also produces a Population Density map in the ```outputs/countries/<your_country>.pdf```, an example of Andorra shown in Figure 3.
+It also produces a Population Density map in `outputs/countries/<your_country>.pdf`, an example of Andorra shown in Figure 3.

 <figure>
     <img src="./images/Andorra.png" alt="Population density map of Andorra">